conradakunga/Blog/_posts/2026-03-30-code-housekeeping-part-15-use-generic-return-types-whenever-possible.md

 The magic here is that neither our program nor the `SpyProcessor` **needs to change** to accommodate this.

-Our `types` are thus much more **shielded from downstream changes** that force us to **manipulate the return types** using methods like [ToList()](https://learn.microsoft.com/en-us/dotnet/api/system.linq.enumerable.tolist?view=net-10.0), [ToArray()](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1.toarray?view=net-10.0), [ToHashSet()](https://learn.microsoft.com/en-us/dotnet/api/system.linq.enumerable.tohashset?view=net-10.0), etc .
+Our `types` are thus much more **shielded from downstream changes** that would force us to **manipulate return types** using methods like [ToList()](https://learn.microsoft.com/en-us/dotnet/api/system.linq.enumerable.tolist?view=net-10.0), [ToArray()](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1.toarray?view=net-10.0), [ToHashSet()](https://learn.microsoft.com/en-us/dotnet/api/system.linq.enumerable.tohashset?view=net-10.0), etc .

 **This is not a silver bullet, as there are times you will need the actual concrete type.**

 ### TLDR

-Wherever possible, return types as generic as possible.
+**Wherever possible, return types as generic as possible.**

+The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/2026-03-30%20-%20CollectionReturnTypes).

+Happy hacking!